Simplicity and scalability are the first and most critical requirements for networking.

 Compute racks, such as racks hosting hypervisors with virtual machines, might have different bandwidth requirements than shared edge and compute racks, which provide connectivity to the outside world.

-Link speed and the number of links vary to satisfy different bandwidth demands.
-You can vary them for each rack.
+Link speed and number of links vary to satisfy different bandwidth demands.
+You can modify them for each rack.